 There are multiple layers to these activities!
 They may seem straightforward and repetitive, but a lot is going on under the surface.

-First, as mentioned, for children, these activities are complicated, multi-step processes that pave the way for a problem-solving mindset and a fulfilling experience.
+First, for children these activities are complicated, multi-step processes that pave the way for a problem-solving mindset and a fulfilling experience.
 But second, there are often subtle curricular integrations within these tasks.
 Washing a table has an immediate purpose because the child is learning to clean up after herself—but there’s also an indirect purpose because the child learns to wash, in a Montessori classroom, from left to right, and then top to bottom, thus habituating motor control and attention in the direction of English reading and writing.

 In doing practical life activities, the child can develop a high level of concentration, develop a sense of order, take pride in completing a job, increase independence, develop respect for his or her community and surroundings, and improve fine motor skills—both in general and with an eye to the particular skills that a child will need for more cognitively demanding work such as reading, writing, and mathematics.